ViniMig/create_ml_project/README.md

 # Create ML Project

-### Lazy dude command line project to create boilerplate folder structure and code for a Machine Learning Project.
+### Lazy dude command line project to create boilerplate folder structure and code for Machine Learning Projects.

 Will be adding more documentation in the next iterations.